alebermudez-MGP/sops-bds/02-contract-request.md

 Business Name matches: Y
 ```

-> 💡 If the quote and contract request arrived at the same time (combined request), do not send the quote separately — send only the contract.
-Include both the quote notes and the contract notes in a single note entry.
+> 💡 If the quote and contract request arrived at the same time, do not send the quote separately — send only the contract.
+Include both the quote and contract note content in a single note entry.

 ---